mrdjohnson/llm-x/README.md

 # Recent additions:

+- Multi-model support!
+Chats now support multiple models, from any connected server, and can respond with each them at the same time
+- Quick Delete! using the quick search/ kbar panel, it is super easy to delete all app related data
 - Chrome extension support!
 All the features of the web app, built into the browser
 - Gemini Nano support!
 - IndexedDB support!
 All text is now saved in IndexedDB instead of local storage